logicalclocks/feature-store-api/docs/templates/transformation_functions.md

 [documentation](https://hopsworks.readthedocs.io/en/stable/user_guide/hopsworks/python.html?highlight=install#installing-libraries) how to install python libraries in Hopsworks.
 When defining transformation function don't decorate with spark `@udf` or `@pandas_udfs`, as well as don't use any spark dependencies.
 HSFS will decorate transformation function only if it is used inside spark application.

-Example bellow demonstrates how to register transformation function `plus_one` in the Hopsworks feature store.
+## Examples

 === "Python"

-    !!! example "Registering transformation functions into the feature store".
+    !!! example "Registering transformation functions  `plus_one` in the Hopsworks feature store."
         ```python
         from hsfs_transformers import transformers
         plus_one_meta = fs.create_transformation_function(